Beatrice Irwin: Theatre

 Where Irwin was from spring 1904 to spring 1906 is as yet unstated.
 In later April 1906 Irwin was briefly mentioned seeking information on an Irvine family history from a home in eastern London.
 In June she is noted in the cast of a jubilee performance for Ellen Terry in London.
 Again a year passes without detail - until her grandmother Lucy died.
 News comes that July 1907 of Irwin joining a theatre troupe to perform in the young nation of Australia in the play "Brewster's Millions", and the first performance does take place in mid-September in Sydney.
 She may well have traveled with her mother.
 Irwin went on to Melbourne having given some interviews and giving more.
 It was said from one that this was her first time in Australia, arriving on the RMS Victoria, was fluent in German and French and learning Italian, had some knowledge of Latin and enjoyed horse-riding.
 She also mentioned being in Paris the previous Christmas (thus late 1906.)
 About then she also says she has some knowledge of French, German, Chinese and Japanese theatre, (during some trip home to Britain from America via Asia at some point, perhaps in 1904-6) - of which she preferred French first, but also noted the Japanese style favorably.
 Indeed she actually later claimed to have done a performance in Shanghai, where her sister also lived at the time, during the late Qing dynasty.
 She also said she preferred plays that were more 'costume and character' though she longed to sing in a Gilbert and Sullivan style comedy, and that she loathed pantomime.
 She had kin in Sydney, and her picture was published.
 Her first performance in Melbourne was positively reviewed, but by early October there rumors of problems, limited roles even if she was judged successful by some and not by others or just publishing her picture.
 By the end of October it is clear she is ill, by one report a nervous breakdown, or also described as fainting on stage during a performance, sought medical advice, and returned to England in November.
-Another woman actor from the same company lasted only a little longer.
+Another actress from the same company lasted only a little longer.
 There is nothing visible of Irwin in 1908 as yet identified and in 1909 the only mention yet found is on a list of professional and stage names.
 It may be during this time that Charles Webster Leadbeater had an influence on Irwin's future work through his and Annie Besant's 1901 Thought-Forms, reprinted in 1905, that has a chapter "The Meaning of Colours" and several colored paintings and attributed meanings.